Tarleton State Texans men's basketball

 The Texans made their Division I debut under first-year head coach Billy Gillispie for the 2020–21 season.

-The team plays its games at Wisdom Gym on its campus in Stephenville.
+Through the 2024–25 season, the team played home games at Wisdom Gym on its campus in Stephenville.
+In the 2025–26 season, the team will move to the new EECU Center, having played its final home game in Wisdom Gym on March 8, 2025.
+In the same game, played Freddy Hicks became the first player for the team to score 1,000 points in the Division I era.

 Postseason results

 CBI results

-As a Division I team, the Texas have appeared in the College Basketball Invitational (CBI) once.
-Their combined record is 0–1.
+Tarleton State has appeared in one College Basketball Invitational (CBI).
+Their record is 0–1.

+CIT results

+The Texans have appeared in one CollegeInsider.com Postseason Tournament (CIT).
+Their combined record is 2–1.

 NCAA Division II tournament results

 The Texans have appeared in fourteen NCAA Division II Tournaments.
 Their combined record is 22–14.